lutzhamel/popsom/joss/paper.md

 > map.starburst(m)
 ```
 The starburst visualization shown
 in \autoref{fig:map}.
-The centroids we extracted from the model earlier are easily
+The centroids we extracted from the model are easily
 identified on this visualization.
 The starbursts indicate the extent of clusters around
 each centroid and the colors of the heatmap indicate the "tightness" of the clusters.
 Hot, yellow usually indicates tight clusters whereas reddish colors indicate looser clusters or